 The Getting Started Guide is a Jupyter Notebook containing python code and informal documentation to help you get up and running as quickly as possible.
 It explores a range of common tasks, and provides a useful base of algorithms and 3rd party packages that may help software developers who do not have a geospatial background to get started quickly with simple tasks such as calculating areas and distances between objects.

-The formal API Specification has been made available as a Swagger Spec.
+The formal API Specification has been made available here.
 This is the best place to go for precise details on permitted query parameters, available endpoints, response formats and error codes once you have access to the API.

 Here, we provide a quick overview of each endpoint in the AI Feature API.
 An endpoint is a particular base URL which allows you to perform a certain type of query, and receive the relevant response.

 This API endpoint of the AI Feature API takes the Query AOI as a polygon, and returns the results contained within it.

 The most common usage pattern is to retrieve a property boundary as the Query AOI, either from a locally stored database of property boundaries, or daisy-chained with a 3rd party API (where a latitude/longitude or address is used to retrieve a parcel boundary, and that parcel boundary is then used with the

 features.json endpoint).
 A variety of these parcel data sets and APIs is available in each of the coverage areas in which we operate.

 Other uses include:

 - Individual feature retrieval from a small Query AOI: Requesting a very small Query AOI at a location where a building or other object is expected.
 The API returns any features that intersect with your AOI, so a small Query AOI including a building will return the entire building.